Amir-Abed/Music-Recommender-System-With-FastAPI/README.md

 ## Getting Started

 ### Clone the repository
-clone the repo with this command in command line :
+clone the repo using this command in your pereferred environment's command line:

 ```sh
 git clone https://github.com/Amir-Abed/Music-Recommender-System-With-FastAPI.git